Rene Russo: Personal life

 Russo married screenwriter Dan Gilroy on March 14, 1992.
 They met while working on the film Freejack (1992).
-They have one daughter, Rose, who has ventured into modelling, and live in Brentwood, California.
+They have one daughter, and live in Brentwood, Los Angeles.

 Russo revealed during a 2014 taping of The Queen Latifah Show that she has bipolar disorder.
 While the condition has plagued her since childhood, an emotionally turbulent time prompted her to start taking medication, despite initial apprehension.